 Religion Represented: Islam

 Date: This holiday takes place during the Islamic calendar’s ninth month, which is called — you guessed it — Ramadan.
-This year, it’s July 19 to Aug.
-18.
+This year, it started July 9 and ends Aug.
+7.

 Celebrates: Charity, self-restraint and devotion to Allah.